Writer / Claire-Anne Aikman

-Fire pit: With the ready-to-use selection found at your local home-improvement store, fire pits no longer require digging holes in the ground.
+Fire pit: With the ready-to-use selection found at your local home-improvement store, fire pits, from companies like custom fire pit landscaping, no longer require digging holes in the ground.
 Many are built for patio and deck spaces, and offer charm and coziness with little hassle.

 Outdoor art center: Keep this simple by clipping paper to a fence and keeping paint nearby, or dress it up by building an easel.
 Whichever way you choose, this space will be welcomed by little hands looking to get messy – and with hoses nearby, cleanup can be easy.
 As an added bonus, you can hang the artwork around the yard for everyone to enjoy.